Knut Sondre Sæbø

 However, individuals can construct even higher-order values that override self-preservation.
 The structure seems hierarchical: when a top-level idea is activated, there seems to be some alignment in lower level ideas.

-#3699·Dennis HackethalOP revised 13 days agoThanks for asking good questions.
+#3699·Dennis HackethalOP revised about 1 month agoThanks for asking good questions.

 Is it accurate to view reason more as a process than a static state?